Trail Sense

 Preparing a fire site

-You should prepare the fire site before attempting to start a fire.
-Choose a flat, dry area protected from the wind that is close to your shelter and a fuel supply.
 Clear the ground of flammable material and, if possible, line the area with dry rocks, dirt, or sand.
-Do not construct a fire over a root system or peat.
+Do not construct a fire under a tree with low branches or over a root system or peat.
+Avoid areas with dry grass, leaves, or conifer needles nearby.
 In snowy environments, lay down logs to prevent the fire from touching the snow.
 Gather all materials before trying to start the fire.

 You should also be aware of local laws and regulations, as some areas may not allow fires.